 How can I get a new NAICS code created from my business type?
 NAICS are reviewed every five years to keep pace with the changes made to the economy.
 The Office of Management and Budget (OMD) will solicit public comments through a notice posted in the Federal Register.
 The comment period will last for 90 days and the next batch of new codes will be released in 2022.

-Do NAICS codes apply to businesses formed by a non-U.S. citizen?
+Do NAICS codes apply to businesses formed by non-U.S. citizens?
 NAICS covers the nations of North America, including Canada and Mexico, and unlike SIC, is not limited to U.S. companies.
 If your company is based in North America and is involved in economic activity, then your business can participate in the NAICS classification system.

 Supporting Your Business Growth Needs